sisk-http/docs/docs/features/instancing.md

 This dictionary can be accessed by [request handlers](/docs/fundamentals/request-handlers) and define variables throughout that request.
 For example, a request handler that authenticates a user sets this user within the `HttpContext.RequestBag`, and within the request logic, this user can be retrieved with `HttpContext.RequestBag.Get<User>()`.

+The objects defined in this dictionary are scoped to the request lifecycle.
+They are disposed of at the end of the request.
+Not necessarily does sending a response define the end of the request lifecycle.
+When [request handlers](/docs/fundamentals/request-handlers) that run after sending a response are executed, the `RequestBag` objects still exist and have not been disposed of.

 Here’s an example:

 <div class="script-header">